 Many people think that if they die while they are married, their spouse and kids automatically inherit everything.
 They are likely referring to the rules that apply to someone who has died without a will.
 In legal jargon, it is called “intestate”.
 Each state has differing intestate laws.
 The general rule is that your spouse will receive a portion, and the rest is divided among your heirs.
-We will look more closely at California Inheritance Laws in our next article.
+We will look more closely at California Inheritance Laws in a future article.

-It mayseem like you have your loved ones covered, if part of your estate goes to your spouse and kids.
+You may think you have your loved ones covered, if part of your estate goes to your spouse and kids.
 However consider these four additional questions:

 Who will be your kids’ legal guardian?